MrTrick/FireEngine/doc/actions.md

    * Make modifications to external systems, as far as allowed by the Action `context`.
 5. Actions may be fired by other Actions.
 6. Actions may be fired by an automatic process, according to `when`.

+7. Actions are stored within the Activity `design.actions` state
+8. A special `create` Action that operates on a new blank activity is stored at `design.create`.
+    * Every Activity is required to have a `create` Action.

 -----------------------------------------------------------------------------------------
 ## Structure